 My name is Linda.
-I write a bi-weekly newsletter about computer science, childhood and culture - and there are 9559 of you listening.
+I write a bi-weekly (well, honestly more like monthly) newsletter about computer science, childhood and culture - and there are 9 687 of you listening.
 If you enjoy this issue, please share it with anyone you think may find it useful.

 In computer science, a linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
 But here it is a selection of things I’ve been reading lately.

 Three links that expand on previous letters - surely this is one of the best things about writing openly, the ability to look back and attach new ideas to old ones. :

 Lost Women of Science: Klári Von Neumann.
 I finally got around to listening to this podcast series on Klári - it’s beautifully researched, produced and opens a whole new way of looking at computing history.
 Much recommended (No. 34 — Next up: Klári 🔎 The Case of the Slow Websites 🥐 Activités en français).